quiqupltd/wheniwork/api-migration-tasks.md

   7. Mark the task as complete in this table.
   8. Update the main [readme](README.md) for supported APIs
   9. Commit all filse using -am to make sure to add all changes
-  10. Use github MCP tool to open a new pull request
+  10. Use gh command line tool to open a new pr

 - Add notes or issues as needed in the Notes column.